 #10.
 Increases Longevity

 One of the most exciting health benefits of intermittent fasting is that it may be able to extend your life.
-Animal studies have shown that fasting increases lifespan similarly to a continuous restricted calorie diet.
+Animal studies have shown that fasting increases lifespan.
 In one study, the results showed that rats that fasted every other day increased their lifespan by 83 percent (26).

 - The 16/8 Method